 ARTICLE 6 – ONLINE LINGUISTIC SUPPORT [Only applicable for mobilities for which the main language of instruction or work is Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish Gaelic, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish, or Swedish (or additional languages once they become available in the Online Linguistic Support (OLS) tool), with the exception of native speakers]

 6.1.
-The participant must carry out the OLS language assessment before and at the end of the mobility period.
-[NB: participants with a C2 level at the initial language assessment are exempted from taking the final language assessment].
+The participant must carry out the OLS language assessment before the mobility period.

 6.2 [Only applicable to participants following an OLS language course] The participant shall follow the OLS language course, starting as soon as they receive access and making the most out of the service.
 The participant shall immediately inform the institution if he/she is unable to carry out the course, before accessing it.

-6.3 [Optional-to be decided by NA/beneficiary] The payment of the final instalment of the financial support is subject to the completion of the compulsory OLS language assessment at the end of the mobility.

 ARTICLE 7 – EU SURVEY